2019 FIBA Basketball World Cup qualification (Africa): Second round

 In the second round, the top three teams from each group were placed in a group with three other top teams.
-All results from the first qualification round, were carried over to the second round.
+All results from the first round, were carried over to the second round.
 Games were played in September 2018, November 2018 and February 2019.
-The top two teams in each group along with the better placed third team qualified for the FIBA Basketball World Cup proper.
+The top two teams in each group along with the best-placed third team qualified for the FIBA Basketball World Cup proper.